Is your website outdated and costing you customers?

 A business website should be changing regularly.
 Product and service information needs to be kept up to date.
 New insight articles should be published regularly that add to the knowledge pool in your industry.
 Your content management system should be upgraded to the latest version to enhance performance at least quarterly.

 Unfortunately, many websites are built with a developer in mind, not a business user.
-This means that someone that knows how to code must update the website.
+This means that someone who knows how to code must update the website.
 A business website should be easy for a business user to update.
 Adding photos, videos, pages, articles, and documents should take minutes, not hours.

 High Bounce Rate